 Your product page can make or break your chances of ranking higher in the SERPs.
 As per research, long-form content is the way to go here.
-This is your opportunity to use all the semantically related keywords which provide better context to Google regarding what your page is about.
+This is your opportunity to use all the semantically related keywords that provide better context to Google regarding what your page is about.

-So ideally, I’d say each of your product pages should include about 2000 words.
-Out of them, about 1000 words should come from your side and the rest can be covered through reviews.
+So, ideally, I’d say each of your product pages should include about 2000 words.
+Out of them, about 1000 words should come from your side, and the rest can be covered through reviews.

-But writing 1000 words for each of the product pages can be overwhelming especially when you have more than 100 products.
+But writing 1000 words for each of the product pages can be overwhelming, especially when you have more than 100 products.
 In that case, you can prioritize those pages that are most important to your website and then start off with them.

 To do that, use Google Analytics and see which pages get you the most traffic.
 Make a list and then start adding more in-depth descriptions for each one of them.
-Don’t forget to include your primary keyword about 3 to 5 times in the description along with the LSI keywords.
+Don’t forget to include your primary keyword about 3 to 5 times in the description, along with the LSI keywords.

 For eCommerce websites, a major part of the struggle is standing out from the competition in the SERPs.
 Ranking high in the SERPs can only be beneficial if your link is generating enough clicks.
 So if you want your pages to appear uniquely, adding schema markups can prove to be super useful as it can improve CTR by about 30%.

 For your product pages, you can use the Product Markup from schema.org through which you can have the name, image, description, aggregate rating, pricing, and other related information regarding your products displayed on the search page.
 Displaying reviews alone can have a big impact on your CTR since, as per research, 89% of customers avoid taking any action before reading reviews.